astra-mt/khonsu/README.md

 The command:

-    pyuic5 /path/to/your/.ui_file -o generated_code.py
+    pyuic5 --output=./new_main.py ./new_main.ui

-will generate the `generated_code.py` file inside the folder where you execute the command
+will generate the `new_main.py` file inside the folder where you execute the command

 ### Organization of the project
  - The `res` folder contains the resources used by the interface(images,etc..)